rotura/AstrobinIOTDWidget/README.md

 On Wordpress, go to "Appearence -> Widgets" and create a new "Custom HTML" whre you like to have it.
 Then, copy and paste the code and replace the APIkey under "claves".

 On other managers will be similar.

+# Changelog

+* v1.0.3 - Change cursor pointer to work with Chrome and Firefox.
+* v1.0.2 - Added Title over the image and author under it with their gallery link.
+* v1.0.1 - Added hand cursor over the image.
+* v1.0.0 - Initial version with and Image linked to Astrobin homepage.